-MSHN adheres to the recommendations described in OROSC's Treatment Technical Advisory #7: Peer Recovery/Recovery Supports and MSA Bulletin 17-45.
+MSHN adheres to the recommendations described in OROSC's Treatment Technical Advisory #7:Peer Recovery/Recovery Supports and MSA Bulletin 17-45.
+Licensure as a peer recovery/recovery supports program is required.
 Licensure as an Outpatient program is required with a Peer Recovery designation, or a CAIT license with a Peer Recovery designation.